-A: DOE has developed two standard agreements to be used under the voucher program, including a Cooperative Research and Development Agreement (CRADA) and a non-IP

-CRADA.
-All voucher recipients will sign one of these two standard agreements, depending on whether or not intellectual property (IP) is developed as a result of the project.
+A: DOE has developed two standard agreements to be used under the voucher program, including a standard Cooperative Research and Development Agreement (CRADA) and a GAIN Small Business Voucher CRADA.
+All voucher recipients will sign one of these two standard agreements, depending on their classification.
 Both templates are available at https://gain.inl.gov